Reminiscing and reviewing past memories of places, items, people etc

 I keep thinking about my childhood games and wonder how many of the below ones still being played?

 How many of us, singing that song in school assemblies all those years ago, could imagine ourselves forty years hence, let alone meeting up with our old school mates?

 What Will Become Of Lovely Photos When I Have Gone?

-On reading the article “The Lost Generation.
+I have been reading the article “The Lost Generation.
 Is This The End Of The Photo Album?
-Written by Di Castle” on The review Spot page on Facebook, I started thinking again about my vast collection of photos.
+Written by Di Castle”

 By Sheila Khan | 26 Sep 2019